Phantop/appdwarf/README.md

 ## How to create an appdwarf

 For your own programs, simply create an AppImage-style AppDir and run `appdwarf {directory}`.
-You can also invoke `appdwarf -a {appimage}` to convert an apimage.
+You can also invoke `appdwarf -a {AppImage}` to convert an AppImage.
 I suggest checking the help (listed via `appdwarf --help`) for other options.

 The apps folder contains other scripts for specific programs that will download all